 Specialties

 The Illinois State Police Division of Forensic Services oversees the third largest system of crime laboratories in the world.
-Six forensic laboratories provide forensic services to all of the approximately 1,000 law enforcement agencies in Illinois.
-The laboratories in ISP's system, accredited by the ISO/IEC, are located in Belleville, Chicago, Joliet, Morton, Rockford, and Springfield.
+Seven forensic laboratories provide forensic services to all of the approximately 1,000 law enforcement agencies in Illinois.
+The laboratories in ISP's system, accredited by the ISO/IEC, are located in Belleville, Chicago, Decatur, Joliet, Morton, Rockford, and Springfield.
 The specialty areas are as follows:

 • Forensic Biology